hirethunk/verbs/docs/gotchas.md

 - If you have events that impact database models, fire the event and do the database work in your event's `handle` method.
 You always want models to be derived from events.

+- If you're replaying events, you probably want to truncate all the data that is created by your event handlers.
+If you don't, you may end up with lots of duplicate data.